ab4d/Ab4d.SharpEngine.Samples.Web/Ab4d.SharpEngine.Samples.WebAssemblyDemo/README.md

 To use Ab4d.SharpEngine.Web library in your own Blazor WebAssembly project, follow the guides on [Ab4d.SharpEngine.Samples.BlazorWebAssembly project](../Ab4d.SharpEngine.Samples.BlazorWebAssembly/README.md).

 To use the Ab4d.SharpEngine.Web library in your own non-Blazor WebAssembly project, follow these steps:
 - Create a new "Console application" project (use .Net 9 or newer).
-Note: if a class library is created, then wasm files are not generated
+Note: if a class library is created, then wasm files are not generated.
 - Add reference to Ab4d.SharpEngine.Web NuGet package.
 - Copy the following files from this samples project to your project:
     - `CanvasInterop.cs` (copy to the root folder of your project)